Doctor of Philosophy

 Applicants must have one of the following:

-- a Bachelor degree with First Class Honours or Second Class Honours (Division A) or equivalent, or
+- an Australian university Bachelor honours degree with First Class Honours or Second Class Honours (Division A) or equivalent, or

-- a Masters degree (with a significant research component), or
+- an Australian university Masters degree (with a significant research component) or equivalent, or

-- other qualifications and/or experiences equivalent to a minimum Second Class Honours (Division A), as deemed appropriate by the respective faculty.
+- other qualifications and/or experiences equivalent to First Class or Second Class Honours (Division A).

 English Language Requirements